mcalistm/SexualHealthCheckOnline/README.md

 ## UX User Experience
 ### Project Goals
-The goal of this project is to help users access community information and communicate with their radio station.
-It is aimed at citizens of Night Vale.
-The finished site should be clean and intuitive enough to be easily accessible, while also being appealing to the eye.
+The goal of this project is to help users access infromation pertaining to their sexual health.
+It is aimed at people living in the Dublin area.
+The finished site will be clean and simple enough to be easily accessible, with usability as the top priority - there are currently other sites like this one in use, but they are cluttered and sometimes difficult to navigate.

 #### User Goals
 * A hub for community information that is easily accessible.